-But actually, speaking of curriculums, note that beginner learners do best when they follow one or maybe two learning methods at a time.
+But do note that beginner learners do best when they use one or maybe two learning methods at a time.
 It’s all too easy to download a zillion apps and start learning bits and pieces of the language without any real structure.

 Inevitably, you start skipping days and getting burned out, and you think “I’m no good at languages anyway.”

-You just need to stop spreading yourself so thin at first.
+You just need to avoid spreading yourself too thin at first.
 Stick with the resources that work for you, be diligent about studying regularly and you’ll be well on your way to (totally free!)
 German fluency.

 I’ve sorted through dozens of free German courses and come up with the very best of the bunch.

 What better way to learn German than from the convenience of your phone?
 There are a lot of great language learning apps out there that you can use or try out for free!